aragon/simple-storage-example-plugin/README.md

 ## Getting Started

-This `SimpleStorage` example accompanies the guide on [How to write an upgradeable plugin](https://devs.aragon.org/docs/osx/how-to-guides/plugin-development/upgradeable-plugin/) from the Aragon Developer Portal.
+This `SimpleStorage` example plugin repository accompanies the guide on [How to write an upgradeable plugin](https://devs.aragon.org/docs/osx/how-to-guides/plugin-development/upgradeable-plugin/) from the Aragon Developer Portal.
+It demonstrates how to

+- write three successive builds of an `PluginUUPSUpgradeable` implementation and associated `PluginSetup` contract
+- deploy them and publish them in an Aragon OSx `PluginRepo` created from the currently deployed `PluginRepoFactory`
+- verify them with Etherscan
+- write unit tests and integration tests against the currently deployed Aragon OSx protocol contracts

 ### VSCode Integration